 As described above, PFIC status of a non-U.S. corporation for a taxable year depends on the relative values of certain categories of assets and the relative amount of certain kinds of income.
 Therefore, our status as a PFIC for any given taxable year depends upon the financial results for such year and upon relative valuations, which are subject to change and beyond our ability to predict or control.
 Based on our most recent financial statements and projections and given uncertainty regarding the composition of our future income and assets, there is a significant risk that we may be classified as a PFIC for our current taxable year and possibly subsequent years.
-However, PFIC status is fundamentally factual in nature, depends on the application of complex U.S. federal income tax rules (which are subject to differing interpretations), generally cannot be determined until the close of the taxable year in question and is determined annually.
-Accordingly, there can be no assurance that we will not be a PFIC in our current taxable year or subsequent years.
+In addition, we have not made a determination as whether we were a PFIC in prior taxable years and we may have been classified as a PFIC for prior taxable years.
+However, PFIC status is fundamentally factual in nature, depends on the application of complex U.S. federal income tax rules (which are subject to differing interpretations), generally cannot be determined unually.
+Accordingly, there can be no assurance that we were not a PFIC in prior taxable years or will not be a PFIC in our current taxable year or subsequent years.
 The PFIC rules are complex, and each U.S. Holder should consult its tax advisor regarding the application of the PFIC rules to us.